Canelo Álvarez vs. Matthew Hatton: Reported fight earnings

-The fine will stand against Canelo Álvarez, who weighed in at 151.8 pounds and will forfeit $70,000 of his $350,000 purse.
+The fine stood against Canelo Álvarez, who weighed in at 151.8 pounds and forfeited $70,000 of his $350,000 purse.
 The Hatton camp asked Alvarez to try to lose the weight, which he agreed to do after a "spirited discussion".
 When he came back to the scale about an hour later, he failed to make the limit of 150, weighing in at 151.4 on the scale.

 The fight

 Alvarez dominated to win the vacant WBC 154-pound belt, to win his first world title.

 Alvarez picked apart Hatton from the opening bell, peppering the smaller man with head shots and using his brute power.
 Hatton twice went to the canvas after getting hit out of a break with Alvarez, but wasn't seriously hurt either time.

-All three judges scored the bout 119-108, meaning Alvarez won every round on every card.
-He lost one point for an illegal punch in the seventh round, which was uniformly scored 9-9.
+All three judges scored the bout 119–108, meaning Alvarez won every round on every card.
+He lost one point for an illegal punch in the seventh round, which was uniformly scored 9–9.

 Alvarez landed 47 percent of his 626 punches, including 53 percent of his power shots, while Hatton connected with just 25 percent of his 546 total blows.